 new ones and sped away.
 All was well with the Wellworths until someone attempted to use the one in the half-bath off the family room.
 The bathroom door would not close.
 The new toilet stuck out farther than the old one—not much, but enough that the door couldn’t clear the toilet.

 It was such a close fit, it almost looked like if you got behind the door and kicked, you would be able to send that door flying past the toilet.
 “Why yes, the bathroom is around the corner on your left.
 If you want privacy, get behind the door and try kicking it until it clears the toilet.”

 We were now the proud owners of a toilet, bolted to the floor in the most visible high-traffic area of our home, that could only be used with the door fully open.

 Suggestions for solving our dilemma were many.
 One wit suggested we remove the door and hang a shower curtain in the doorway.
 Another card suggested we hang hippie beads.
 Another proposed we cut a curve in the door to match the profile of the toilet.
+Another friend told us to get www.absolutedp.com in to sort it.
 Someone else suggested we rip apart the door frame, then rehang the door so it would swing out instead of in.

 I was pretty sure all we needed was a toilet one inch shorter from the front to the back.
 The husband questioned my math and went all engineer-y on me, drawing chalk lines on the bathroom floor tile to calculate the arc of the door closing in conjunction with the projection of the toilet.